zachvalenta/jvns.ca/content/post/2017-02-12-generative-adversarial-networks.markdown

 that you get at layer `conv4_2` of the neural network).

-The famous painting has a "style", which is the vector I get by feeding it into the neural network and taking the vector at layer `conv3_1`.
+The famous painting has a "style", which is the vector I get by feeding it into the neural network and taking the Gram matrix at layer `conv3_1`.

 So!
 What if I could find a picture which has the same "content" as the photo of my house and the same "style" as the famous painting?
 This is